LuizHelio-Fim/LuizHelio-Fim/README.md

 # Welcome to my GitHub profile!

 ## About Me
 Hello!
-My name is Luiz Hélio, I'm a ADS-Faesa student in Brazil, and I'm currently in my third quarter.
+My name is Luiz Hélio, I'm a ADS-Faesa student in Brazil, and I'm currently in my fourth quarter.

 ## What I Do
 - 💻 Software Development: I have experience in Python, Java, and I'm always exploring new technologies.